Prairie-Dev/sunday-github-action/README.md

-# sunday-github-action
+# What is this?

-Reusable Github Action for Sunday
+Public repo meant to supply a reusable Github Action for Sunday.